 Start With a Great CV

 Yes, this is a piece about writing a great cover letter, but your work really begins with your CV.
-This lengthy, detailed document will cover all of your academic and work history.
-Plus, it should include research projects, internships, TA work, published papers, and more.
+This lengthy, detailed document will cover all of your academic and teaching work history.
+Plus, it should include research projects, fellowships, TA work, published journal papers, and more.

 Get that done right, and you can mine its contents for your cover letter.
 The trick is to hand-select a few of the most relevant skills and accomplishments from your CV.
 Next, use them to create a powerful cover letter.